acceleratescience/acceleratescience.github.io/_news/2024-12-09-exploring-novel-applications-of-ai-for-research-and-innovation-–-announcing-our-2024-funded-projects.md

 *Reconstructing Patient Journey for Early Detection of Endometriosis-Associated Ovarian Cancer*

-*Dr Golnar Mahani, Research Associate, Department of Oncology, Cancer Research UK, Cambridge Institute and Early Cancer Institute*
+*Golnar Mahani, Research Associate, Department of Oncology, Cancer Research UK, Cambridge Institute and Early Cancer Institute*

-*Dr Mireia Crispin-Ortuzar, Assistant Professor and Group Leader, Department of Oncology*
+*Mireia Crispin-Ortuzar, Assistant Professor and Group Leader, Department of Oncology*

 Ovarian cancer is the most lethal gynaecologic malignancy, with less than half of patients surviving five years post-diagnosis.
 This poor prognosis reflects lack of early detection strategies as well as rapid emergence of chemoresistance.
 This project aims to develop new early detection strategies by focusing on endometriosis-associated ovarian cancer (EAOC).
 By reconstructing patient journeys using large language models the project aims to identify potential EAOC cohorts and gain critical insights into early signs of malignancy.